 RESEARCH AND DEVELOPMENT Published in the Knowing Field January 2021 edition Y. Sethi

-Family Constellations is a highly innovative and magical process for deep change and self-healing which I feel highly privileged to have discovered and be involved in as a practitioner and trainer since 2005.
+Family Constellations is great for resolving systemic and generational issues.
+I feel it is a highly innovative and magical process for deep change and self-healing.
+I feel highly privileged to have been involved in as a practitioner and trainer since 2005.

-At first, as a Systemic Family Constellations practitioner in a euphoria of initiation, I felt that constellations could be used for most, if not all human struggles, dilemmas and issues.
-However, over time even though the constellation process remains a perfect choice for systemic issues, it became apparent that it is not appropriate for all issues.
+At first, as a Systemic Family Constellations practitioner in a euphoria of initiation, I felt that family constellations could be used for most, if not all human struggles, dilemmas and issues.
+Over time even though the constellation process remains the best choice for systemic and generational issues, it became apparent that it is not appropriate for all issues.

 Over many years of working with clients I found that I could separate human experience into at least two classifications.
 Firstly, the systemic, for those patterns that come through the family system and secondly the personal, for those that arise through the act of living; through personal choices, conflicts, dilemmas, stresses, strains and traumas of life experiences.
 Some constellation practitioners may also say: “But don’t our personal choices also come from the patterning of our family system?”
 This is where it becomes more complicated because the answer may be ‘yes’ and/or ‘no’.